 Note: If using a dedicated eReader such as the Nook or Kobo, be sure to create an Adobe ID before installing the cloudLibrary software on your computer.
 Explicitly provide this Adobe ID, do not choose the option to have one generated for you by cloudLibrary.
 This will facilitate your use of other eBook platforms.

 Kindle Fire Users: There is no cloudLibrary app in the Kindle app store.
 Use these instructions to load the app on your Kindle Fire.
 If you get stuck at the Install step, power off your device and try again.
-This appears to fix the issue.

 To troubleshoot the cloudLibrary app and resolve error messages, see the support section of the cloudLibrary website.